-The Fund's investment objectives are to generate income while providing long-term capital growth primarily by investing directly or indirectly in fixed income securities and, to a lesser extent, in equities.
+The Fund's investment objectives are to provide long-term capital growth and generate some income primarily by investing directly or indirectly in equity and fixed income securities.
 To achieve its objectives, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.